Ronlee12355/Road2R/README.md

 * [xml2](https://github.com/hadley/xml2/) - Parse XML.
 * [lobstr](https://lobstr.r-lib.org) - lobstr provides tools in the same vein as str(), which allow you to dig into the detail of an object.
 * [reticulate](https://github.com/rstudio/reticulate) - Interface to 'Python'.
+* [moderndive](https://github.com/moderndive/moderndive) - An R package of datasets and wrapper functions for tidyverse-friendly introductory linear regression.

 ### Visualization